-As of March 31, 2013
+As of September 30, 2013

 To read more download the full commentary here

 1Quantitative easing is monetary policy used by central banks to stimulate a national economy.
-Typical-ly, central banks implement quantitative easing by buying financial assets from commercial banks and other private institutions, injecting a pre-determined quantity of money into the economy.
+Typically, central banks implement quantitative easing by buying financial assets from commercial banks and other private institutions, injecting a pre-determined quantity of money into the economy.

 2Debt ceiling is the maximum amount of monies the United States can borrow.
 The debt ceiling was created under the Second Liberty Bond Act of 1917, putting a “ceiling” on the amount of bonds the United States can issue.

 3The MSCI All Country World Index captures large, mid and small cap representation across 24 developed markets countries which include Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the U.K. and the U.S. and 21 emerging markets countries which include Brazil, Chile, China, Colombia, Czech Republic, Egypt, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Morocco, Peru, Philippines, Poland, Russia, South Africa, Taiwan, Thailand and Turkey.
 With 5,984 constituents, the index covers approximately 99% of the global equity opportunity set outside the U.S.